-Roosters have spurs, and they use them to fight over available hens and defend against predators, and this fighting can result in open sores.
-In order to manage a chicken's open sores and wounds caused by spurs, we need to understand biofilm.
+Roosters have spurs, and they use them to fight over available hens and defend against predators.
+In order to treat a chicken's open sores and wounds caused by spurs, we need to understand biofilm.

 A biofilm is an extremely thin layer of bacteria that adheres to a surface — in this case, the open chicken wound.
 Biofilms self-protect by forming an extracellular polymeric substance, or EPS.
 Not every cleaning agent or antibacterial spray can penetrate this barrier and kill the bacteria.

 To best care for your chicken's wound, first inspect it to see if it requires veterinary care.
-If not, remove the chicken from the flock and begin with a thorough cleaning using large amounts of an antimicrobial agent like Clireon.
-Clireon's unique, all-natural formula uses hypochlorous acid as its active ingredient, which will penetrate the EPS and kill the bacteria underneath the EPS, speeding up the healing process.
+If not, begin with a thorough cleaning using large amounts of an antimicrobial agent like Clireon.
+Clireon's unique, all-natural formula uses hypochlorous acid as its active ingredient, which may penetrate the EPS and kill the bacteria underneath to support the healing process.
 Follow the steps above to continue caring for your chicken’s wound.
 When the wound has healed, reintroduce the bird to the flock.

 Hypochlorous Acid — What is It and Why Does it Work on Chicken Sores?

 Hypochlorous acid (HOCl) is produced naturally in a mammal's white blood cells.
-Its purpose is to battle viruses and bacteria that try to move in, set up a biofilm, and cause infection and inflammation.
-HOCl will penetrate the extracellular polymeric substance and kill the microorganisms living underneath and, because HOCl is naturally produced in white blood cells, applying HOCl works with the chicken’s body to fight infection and inflammation and DOES NO HARM!
+Its purpose is to battle viruses and bacteria that try to move in, set up a biofilm, and watch infection and inflammation grow.
+HOCl may penetrate the extracellular polymeric substance and kill the microorganisms living underneath, and because it's produced in white blood cells, it complements a mammal's matrix and DOES NO HARM!
 HOCl enhances the chicken's natural ability to heal.